Poposauroidea: Sacrum

-In almost all archosariforms, the sacral ribs of the first 'primordial' sacral vertebra contact the ilium near the base of that bone, close to its contact with the pubis.
-However, poposauroids have first 'primordial' sacral ribs with additional forward branches, which lie on the inner edge of the ilium's preacetabular blade.
+In almost all archosariforms, the sacral ribs of the first primordial sacral vertebra contact the ilium near the base of that bone, close to its contact with the pubis.
+Poposauroids had first primordial sacral ribs with additional forward branches, which lie on the inner edge of the ilium's preacetabular blade.
 In poposauroids more advanced than Qianosuchus, the sacral vertebrae fuse into a single bone, the sacrum.
 This fusion occurred incrementally, at different portions of the vertebra.
 For example, the zygapophyses fused together as early as the ctenosauriscids.
 The centra (main cylindrical portion) of the sacral vertebrae also may have fused as early as the ctenosauriscids.
 The bases of the neural arches (the portion of the vertebrae above the spinal cord) were fused in some ctenosauriscids (Arizonasaurus) but not others (Bromsgroveia), and were also fused in all poposauroids more advanced than the ctenosauriscids.

-Other features
+Other

 Unlike most pseudosuchians, poposauroids lack bony scutes known as osteoderms.
 The only exception to this is Qianosuchus, which possessed numerous tiny osteoderms, lying in a row extending down the neck and body.
 In all poposauroids, the tip of the fibula (outer shin bone) is symmetrical and straight when seen from the side, rather than slanted as in other non-crocodylomorph pseudosuchians.
-Poposauroids more advanced than ctenosauriscids had flattened, "hoof-like" pedal unguals (toe claws).
+Those more advanced than ctenosauriscids had flattened hooflike pedal unguals (toe claws).
 Some poposauroids had very short arms compared to the length of their legs, although disarticulation in Qianosuchus and a lack of limb material in ctenosauriscids means that it is unknown whether this trait was basal to the group as a whole.
-Missing data for ctenosauriscids also obscures when certain traits of the caudal (tail) vertebrae and ankle bones were gained or lost within Poposauroidea.
+Missing data for ctenosauriscids also obscures when certain traits of the caudal vertebrae and ankle bones were gained or lost within Poposauroidea.